Apollys/PoEDynamicLootFilter/Readme.md

 ### To-Do
  - [ ] Add first-time setup support
-   - Backend function `is_first_time`
+   - [ ] Backend function `is_first_time`
-   - If yes, prompt user for profile name, create profile, explain how to configure options and add custom rules
+   - [ ] If yes, prompt user for profile name, create profile, explain how to configure options and add custom rules
- - [ ] Create new profile option
+ - [ ] Implement Create Profile button in UI
- - [ ] Make UI display error messages on important failures
+ - [ ] Implement UI display error messages on important failures
-   - Failed to import filter
+   - [ ] Failed to import filter
-   - Any others to think of?
+   - [ ] Or more generally, always report status of last action
- - [ ] Explicitly check for presence of downloaded filter, give more clear error message
+ - [ ] Explicitly check for presence of downloaded filter, give more clear error message if missing
  - [ ] Report status of last action in text box in UI
  - [ ] Skip unrecognized commands in Profile.changes file (with warning)
    - Likely cause is depracated feature from version update